hcrlab/rws/README.md

 git clone git@github.com:hcrlab/rws.git
 ```

-For user authentication, you will need a private key and config file that works with the [Google Identity Toolkit](https://developers.google.com/identity-toolkit/quickstart/python).
-You can obtain a copy of one by asking Justin.
-Or, you can follow their [quickstart guide](https://developers.google.com/identity-toolkit/quickstart/python) and generate your own.
-Put these files in a location readable by Flask, which you will specify in a secrets.py file.
-You will also generate a P12 file, which can also be saved anywhere.
-You will reference the location of the P12 file in your gitkit-server-config.json.
+Ask Justin for a copy of secrets.py, or make your own secrets.py (described below).

+### Install requirements
-You also need to install a few other things.
+You need to install some Python packages.
 ```
 sudo pip install -r requirements.txt
 ```